Nimaoth/OMCL/README.md

 ## C# API examples

 Parsing a .omcl file into C#-Objects can be done via `OMCL.Serialization.Parser`.
-Parsing into a custom class structure will be implemented in future versions.
+Parsing into a custom class structure will be implemented in future versions (available since version 0.0.5).
 Serializing an object to a string or a file can be done with the `OMCL.Serialization.Serializer` class.

 ```csharp